 padding: 10px;

-Here is the key to the matter:
+Here is the summary of the key takeaways:

-Child elements and why inline-block is important
+Child elements and why display: inline-block is important

 .horizontal-scroll-contenedor div {